 Select the "Cheapest" filter when searching for the ticket – this allows you to find the lowest available price for your selected route.

 Both Trenitalia and Italo publish discount fares in advance.
 These tickets are much cheaper, usually non-refundable and come with restrictions or prohibitions upon changes.
 Both operating companies offer passengers different rates of flexibility depending on their travel needs.
-On Trenitalia services, there are four ticket types: Regional, Super Economy, Economy and Base .
-Italo tickets are divided into Low Cost, Economy and Flex .
+On Trenitalia services, there are four ticket types: Regional, Super Economy, Economy and Base.
+Italo tickets are split into Low Cost, Economy and Flex.

 Seat reservation is required on high-speed train services – we recommend you to reserve on Intercity trains (especially if you’re travelling during public holidays).